MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-H-Rules-Regulations-Statements-Interpretations-Under-HartScottRodino-Antitrust-Improvements-Act-1976/part-801-Coverage-Rules/section-801.1.md

 (l) *Commerce.* The term *commerce* shall have the meaning ascribed to that term in section 1 of the Clayton Act, 15 U.S.C.
 12, or section 4 of the Federal Trade Commission Act, 15 U.S.C.
 44.

 (m) *The act.* References to “the act” refer to Section 7A of the Clayton Act, 15 U.S.C.
-18a, as added by section 201 of the Hart-Scott-Rodino Antitrust Improvements Act of 1976, Pub.
-L. 94-435, 90 Stat.
-1390, and as amended by Pub.
-L. 106-553, 114 Stat.
-2762.
-References to “Section 7A( )” refer to subsections of Section 7A of the Clayton Act.
+18a, as added by section 201 of the Hart-Scott-Rodino Antitrust Improvements Act of 1976, Public Law 94-435, 90 Stat.
+1390, and as amended by Public Law 106-553, 114 Stat.
+2762, and Public Law 117-328, Div.
+GG, 136 Stat.
+4459.
+References to “Section 7A()” refer to subsections of Section 7A of the Clayton Act.
 References to “this section” refer to the section of these rules in which the term appears.

 (n) (*as adjusted*).
 The parenthetical “(as adjusted)” refers to the adjusted values published in the Federal Register notice titled “Revised Jurisdictional Threshold for Section 7A of the Clayton Act.”
 This Federal Register notice will be published in January of each year and the values contained therein will be effective as of the effective date published in the Federal Register notice and will remain effective until superseded in the next calendar year.
 The notice will also be available at *http://www.ftc.gov.* Such adjusted values will be calculated in accordance with Section 7A(a)(2)(A) and will be rounded up to the next highest $100,000.